 The cost of notarizing an affidavit starts at ₱100 and may be higher depending on the place and the notary public.
 It might cost more if you have the notary public create the document for you as opposed to making your own.

 An affidavit of loss is one of the most important legal documents that you will come across in adult life.
-Keep in mind that some offices and institutions, such as banks, have their own affidavit of loss templates that you can use, so make sure to search for them online before using our free template.
+Keep in mind that some offices and institutions, such as banks, have their own templates that you can use, so make sure to search for them online before using our free template.

 We hope that you’ve found our guide on affidavit of loss useful.
-Don’t forget to have your affidavit duly signed and notarized by a notary public before submitting it to the appropriate agency or institution.
+Don’t forget to have your affidavit duly signed and notarized by a notary public before presenting it to the appropriate agency or institution.
 If you have any legal question or concern, don’t hesitate to contact a lawyer.